CGJennings/se3docs/docs/um-proj-csv-factory.md

 ### ⚠️ Custom column handling

 To change how your factory deals with a column name, you can subclass the `CsvFactory` created in the `make.ajs` script and override the `processRow` method.
-This method provides three parameters: the `template` to be modified, a `Map<String,String>` from column names to their values in the current row (`rowValues`), and the same map with the previous row's values (`prevRowValues`).
+This method provides three parameters: the `template` to be modified, `rowValues`, which describes the current row, and `prevRowValues`, which describes the previous row.
+Both `rowValues` and `prevRowValues` consist of a map (technically, a `Map<String,String>`) from column names to their values in the relevant row.
 If you wish to process every column in order yourself, you can use `rowValues.keySet().iterator()`.
 Otherwise, you can handle whichever columns you want to customize yourself and then call the superclass method to use the standard handling algorithm:

 ```js
 factory = new JavaAdapter( CsvFactory, {